-Management strategy evaluation (MSE) is a process of designing and implementing a management-oriented paradigm in fisheries (de la Mare 1998).
-Rather than focusing solely on optimal yield, a management-oriented paradigm emphasizes making decisions that consider a broader range of strategic ecological, social, and economic objectives that define fisheries sustainability (Lane and Stephenson 1995; Cox and Kronlund 2008; Cox et al. 2011; Punt et al. 2016).
-Furthermore, emphasis is placed on making decisions that are robust to uncertainties in stock and fishery dynamics rather than focusing on a single 'base case' assessment model.
-A suitable means of setting fishing limits is identified by evaluating the performance of alternative management options, called management procedures (MPs), against operational fishery objectives.
-MPs are a specified set of data, stock assessment method, and harvest control rule that provides a means of calculating management actions on a repeatable basis.
-In the case of the Sablefish MP, the management action is a catch limit since the fishery is managed using an annual TAC.
+Rather than focusing solely on optimal yield, MSE emphasizes making decisions that consider a broader range of strategic ecological, social, and economic objectives that define fisheries sustainability (Lane and Stephenson 1995; Cox and Kronlund 2008; Cox et al. 2011; Punt et al. 2016).
+Furthermore, emphasis is placed on making decisions that are robust to uncertainties in stock and fishery dynamics by considering multiple hypotheses represented by operating models (OMs) rather than focusing on a single 'base case' assessment model.
+This is accomplished by integrating results over a range of operating models that represent various hypotheses for stock and fishery dynamics.
+An acceptable means of setting fishing limits is identified by evaluating the simulated performance of alternative MPs against operational fishery objectives and choosing one to apply to the actual fishery.